 Carol Fagundus is our Choral Librarian.
 When not managing our extensive musical library, singing and ringing in our vocal and handbell choirs, and playing clarinet in the Princeton Presbyterian Quintet, Carol is enjoying her retirement from 39 years as a librarian at Princeton University.

 Kelsey Hendler is Soprano Section Leader and Soloist.
 Kelsey earned her Bachelor’s Degree of Music Education from Penn State University, and her Master of Music in Choral Conducting from Michigan State University.
-She is the high school choir director and middle school general music teacher for the School District of Haverford Township, and she is a member of the Essence of Joy Alumni Singers, an organization of Penn State Alumni.
+She is a classroom and choral music editor for J.W.
+Pepper & Son, Inc., and she is a member of the Essence of Joy Alumni Singers, an organization of Penn State Alumni.

 Robert James Lamb